aropie/monarch/README.md

    related to each other.
 - **Migrations are stored independently from the target database itself**:
-   The state of the DB needs to be stored into a DB itself, but what if I have restricted access to the DB I need to make changes to?
+   The state of the DB needs to be stored into a DB itself, but what if you have restricted access to the DB you need to make changes to?
    Monarch's approach gives more flexibility on this end, since you can store and even check a DB's state without actually accessing it (saving it as a sqlite file for instance).